psychemedia/sin-eater-resources/src/_forthcoming.md

 # Forthcoming

-At this point, there is a hiatus in the *Academy* correspondence, but as we shall see, a second front is about to open up in the pages of *Notes & Queries*.
+Owen returns to the pages of *The Academy*.
+But will he be the vanuisher, or the vanquished?

 The final part, when we eventually get there, will see how the tradition – or legend? – of the sin-eater has been remembered, and perhaps further elaborated on, since then.